dev-academy-programme/curriculum/concepts/problem-solving/README.md

 **2. Try Something!**
 It won't work (95% of the time).
 Great!
 Some code is better than no code.
 Now we've got some errors (bugs) to work with.
 We're now in the land of 'Debugging'!
-If you don't know how to approach the problem with code, google parts of your pseudocode for ideas.
+If you don't know how to approach the problem with code, google the logic of your pseudocode for ideas.

 Use the console in your browser to explore the behaviour of functions you think might help.
 <figure>